5aradise/SelfAssessment/Skills/Go.md

   - `recover()`: 👂 heard
   - `...spread`: 🖐️ used
   - `...rest`: 🖐️ used
+  - Equality operators: 🖐️ used
+  - Logical operators: 🖐️ used
+  - Logical assignment: 🖐️ used
+  - Bitwise operators: 🖐️ used
+  - Private/public functions, methods, types and variables: 🖐️ used
+  - Error handling: 🖐️ used
+  - Testing: 👂 heard
   - Pointers: 🖐️ used
   - Struct methods: 🖐️ used
   - Generics: 🖐️ used
   - Type parametrs: 🖐️ used
   - Go modules: 🖐️ used
+  - Graceful shutdown: 👂 heard
 - Statements
   - `package`: 🖐️ used
   - `const`: 🖐️ used